Pehlevan-Group/placefield_reorg_agent/README.md

 The code was initially developed using JAX to use its autograd function.
 This code compiles the objective and optimizes the network parameters using gradients.
 Hence, to experiment with other place field descriptions or objective functions, use the code in the jax folder.

 ### Numpy
-The place field reorganization model was written in numpy to speed up run time and to implement an online learning version.
+The place field reorganization model was re-written in numpy to speed up run time.
+The model was implement as an online learning version so as to add Gaussian noise to place field parameters at each time step to model neural drift.
 Use the code in the numpy folder to run this code.
 This folder also includes the Successor Representation agent described in the paper.

 ### 1D or 2D environments